argenkiwi/argenkiwi.github.io/source/_posts/Android-Persisting-files-with-AsyncTask.md

 There are many ways of running time consuming tasks outside the UI thread. `AsyncTask` is a well known utility class provided by the Android framework.
 By wrapping the result into `AsyncTaskResult` we can elegantly handle success and failure scenarios.

-I hope you find this tip useful and happy coding!
+I hope you find this tip useful.
+Happy coding!